hamzakhan/Amplifire/README.md

 - Suggested to add order object to ERD.

 Jacob
-- Got feedback on ERD
+- Got feedback on ERD.
 - Can we ask clinet about relocation?
 - Need to do more research to understand relationships.